 The PA regulates the LAR and monitors the LAR holdings amount, which must be the same as the amount on the BA 310 form submitted by participants.
-If the LAR percentages are lowered to allow a participant to remove a certain script, the SAMOS Operations monitors this to ensure that a new script with at least the same value is reserved in the SAMOS system.
+If the LAR percentages are lowered to allow a participant to remove a certain script, SAMOS operations will monitor this to ensure that a new script with at least the same value is reserved in the SAMOS system.